 Even though everything else is similar and perhaps standard, there are certain compromises made with the heated massage gun.

 Unfortunately a lot of those compromises are in performance.
-Many heated massage guns are dwarfed where it matters the most.
+We found many heated massage guns dwarfed where it matters the most.
 But don’t worry it’s not too much, but it’s noticeable.
 But where?

 The amount of pressure enough to stall the motor of a massage gun (when pressed to the body) is known as the stall force.
 Generally, the higher the number here, the better.

 However, with most heated percussion massagers, the stall force rarely goes beyond 30lbs.
 Apart from one heated massage gun, the Urikar Pro 2 and also the Bob and Brad X6 Pro (which surprised us to be honest) no other gun that we’ve seen in this niche can handle anything over 30lbs.

 Stall Force Comparison